elysium-suite/aeacus/docs/config.md

 ## Fields

-This is a list of configuration fields for `aeacus`.
+This is a list of (non-check) image configuration fields for `aeacus`.
+For details on check configurations (ex., ensure this file has this content), see the [checks configuration](./checks.md).

 **name**: Image name, primarily used to organize remote scoring.